Bonkowz/project-GaLaksi/README.md

 ## How to use Galaski?
 1) Login to the app or sign up.
 2) Add a travel plan to your profile.
-3) Select your travel plan, where you can add activitiese, flights, notes and lodging.
+3) Select your newly travel plan, where you can add activitiese, flights, notes and lodging.
-4) In the freinds tabs you can find people with simillar interests and add them as friends.
+4) In the friends tabs you can find people with simillar interests and add them as friends.
-5) In the profile tab you can see your interests, and details.
+5) In the profile tab you can see your picture, biography, likes and interests.